-Section 80D of the Income Tax Act deals with tax deductions on premium paid towards a Health Insurance Policy.
+Deduction under section 80D of the Income Tax Act deals with tax deductions on premium paid towards a Health Insurance Policy.
 Health Insurance premium paid for yourself and family members is eligible for a tax deduction of up to of Rs 25,000 per year.
-Additionally, if you are paying premium towards the Health Insurance of your elderly parents, you can claim an additional deduction of Rs 25,000.
+Additionally, if you are paying premium towards the policy of your elderly parents, you can claim an additional deduction of Rs 25,000.
 The maximum tax deduction limit for senior citizens under this section is Rs 50,000.

 Section 80E: Interest paid on education loan

 If you have taken up an education loan or student loan from a financial institution, you are eligible for a tax deduction on the interest you pay.
 This deduction can be availed for yourself, spouse, children or a student whose legal guardianship is vested in you.
 The best part about Section 80E is that there is no limit on the amount eligible for a deduction.
 However, this deduction is applicable only on education loans taken for higher education.

 To encourage the spirit of charity, the Indian government allows tax deductions on charitable contributions.
 As an Indian taxpayer, you are eligible for this deduction under Section 80G of the Income Tax Act.
 You can claim this deduction irrespective of your income source (i.e. legal earnings).
 However, make sure to furnish a stamped receipt as proof of donations while filing for tax returns.

 You can claim a tax deduction under Section 80GG of the Income Tax Act if you are staying in a rented accommodation.
 However, this deduction is only applicable to salaried employees who do not get House Rent Allowance (HRA) from their employers as part of their salaries.